 79% of travel industry businesses increase revenue when using live chat

-Business travellers prefer live chat over other support channels.
+Business travellers prefer to live chat over other support channels.
 79% of travel industry businesses experienced a revenue increase after providing live chat for customer support.

 79% of businesses (in multiple industries) find the live chat positively impacts sales